vesalaia/Image_similarity/README.md

-# Image similarity for 18th-century illustrations
+# Image similarity for the 18th-century illustrations

 ## Introduction